juju/docs/src/en/users.md

 purely Juju constructs.

 A *controller administrator* is a user who has access to the controller model.
-This Juju user is called 'admin' and is set up as part of the controller creation step.
-Practically, this set of users is comprised of the controller creator and any user the creator/initial_admin has granted write access to the 'controller' model.
+This set of users is comprised of the controller creator and any user the creator/initial_admin has granted 'superuser' access to the 'controller' model.
 There is no overarching "Juju administrator" since multiple controllers, and therefore multiple administrators, are possible.

 A *model owner* is the model creator; a user who has been designated as such during model creation; or a user who has been granted the 'admin' permissions